ROSS-org/ROSS/README.md

 In early 2015 a sleeker version of ROSS was released.
 Developed as Simplifed ROSS ([gonsie/SR](http://github.com/gonsie/SR)), this version removed many files, functions, and variables that had become deprecated over time.

+## Requirements

+1. ROSS is written in C standard and thus requires a C compiler (C11 is prefered, but not required).
+1. The build system is [CMake](http://cmake.org), and we require version 2.8 or higher.
+2. ROSS relies on MPI.
+   We recommend the [MPICH](http://www.mpich.org) implementation.

 ## Startup Instructions

 1. Clone the repository to your local machine: